awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 ### Create a cluster with mTLS authentication

-The construct allows you to provide create a cluster with mTLS, below is a code snippet showing the configuration.
-Below you will find an example usage.
+The construct allows you to create a cluster with mTLS, below is a code snippet showing the configuration.

 When using MSK with mTLS the constructs requires a principal that is assigned to the custom resources that manage ACLs and Topics.
 The certificate and private key are expected to be in a secret managed by [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
 The secret needs to be in the format defined below and stored a `JSON Key/value` and not `Plaintext` in the Secret.
 The construct grants the lambda that supports the Custom Resource read access to the secret as an `Identity based policy`.